goderich/dissertation/dissertation.md

 | LV    | \*-an        | \*-i        |
 | IV/BV | \*si-        | \*-ani      |

 The voice system morphology is largely identical across Atayal dialects, and there are no issues with its reconstruction to Proto-Atayal.
 The only difference is vowel reduction in the prefixes \*ma- and \*si- as well as the infix \*-um- in four Atayal dialects.
-Squliq, Skikun, S'uli', and C'uli' (dialects which have prepenultimate vowel reduction) have *mə-*, *sə-*, and *-əm-* instead, respectively.
-In these four dialects, the aforementioned affixes always have a reduced vowel /ə/, even when it falls on the penultimate syllable and would not be reduced under normal vowel lenition rules: Proto-Atayal \*k\<um\>at 'to bite (AV)' > Squliq, Skikun, S'uli', C'uli' *k\<əm\>at*.
+Squliq, Skikun, S'uli, and Klesan (dialects which have prepenultimate vowel reduction) have *mə-*, *sə-*, and *-əm-* instead, respectively.
+In these four dialects, the aforementioned affixes always have a reduced vowel /ə/, even when it falls on the penultimate syllable and would not be reduced under normal vowel lenition rules: Proto-Atayal \*k\<um\>at 'to bite (AV)' > Squliq, Skikun, S'uli, Klesan *k\<əm\>at*.

 The subjunctive suffixes \*-i and \*-ani are vowel-final, and the vowel is phonetically lengthened.
 The AV infix \*-um- is left-anchored, inserted between the first consonant and the first vowel of a root.